 Dr Will Tipping

-William Tipping (MSci Hons in Chemistry with Industrial Experience, University of Nottingham) joined the group in September 2013.
+William Tipping (MSci in Chemistry with Industrial Experience, University of Nottingham) joined the group in September 2013.
 He carried out his undergraduate project with Dr. Neil Oldham at the University of Nottingham, developing the synthesis and screening of novel αv β6 integrin antagonists as potential treatments for idiopathic pulmonary fibrosis.
 His PhD work on the development of stimulated Raman scattering techniques (Chem.
 Soc.
-Rev., 2016) to guide pre-clinical drug evaluation studies was carried out in collaboration with Prof. Val Brunton (Edinburgh Cancer Research Centre) and funded jointly by Scottish Power and CRUK.
-As a BBSRC-funded postdoc Will is now using SRS to profile intracellular catalysis, looking particularly at bioorthogonal “click” reaction kinetics, working in collaboration with Prof. Val Brunton and Prof. Guy Lloyd-Jones.
+Rev., 2016) to guide pre-clinical drug evaluation studies (Chem.
+Sci., 2017) was carried out in collaboration with Prof. Val Brunton (Edinburgh Cancer Research Centre) and funded jointly by Scottish Power and CRUK.
+As a BBSRC-funded postdoc, Will is now using SRS to profile intracellular catalysis, looking particularly at bioorthogonal “click” reaction kinetics, working in collaboration with Prof. Val Brunton and Prof. Guy Lloyd-Jones.